Efter-26/Deal-Tracker/README.md

 - 🎯 View a list of sales deals with current statuses
 - 🔄 Update deal statuses dynamically from a dropdown
 - 💅 Fully responsive, stylish UI built with Tailwind CSS
-- ⚙️ Backend served via **Vercel Serverless Functions**
+- ⚙️ Fetched data via API endpoints.
-- 🔐 Realistic status options used in CRM flows like Lead, Negotiating, Closed - Won, and Closed - Lost
+- 🔐 Realistic status options used like Lead, Negotiating, Closed - Won, and Closed - Lost

 ---